filipw/strathweb-phi-engine/README.md

  self.engine = try!
 PhiEngine(engineOptions: EngineOptions(cacheDir: FileManager.default.temporaryDirectory.path(), systemInstruction: nil, tokenizerRepo: nil, modelRepo: "SanctumAI/Phi-3-mini-4k-instruct-GGUF", modelFileName: "phi-3-mini-4k-instruct.Q2_K.gguf", modelRevision: "main"), eventHandler: ModelEventsHandler(parent: self))
 ```

-This variant requires the system instruction to be set differently too, as it recognizes the system token, so in other for the model to stop the inference correctly, this line in the Rust code:
+This variant requires the system instruction to be set differently too, as it recognizes the system token, so in other words, for the model to stop the inference correctly, this line in the Rust code:

 ```rust
 let prompt_with_history = format!("<|user|>\nYour overall instructions are: {}<|end|>\n<|assistant|>Understood, I will adhere to these instructions<|end|>{}\n<|assistant|>\n", self.system_instruction, history_prompt);